paulsammut/RoboDolf/readme.md

 system was written by Paul Sammut in LabVIEW using the actor framework.
 A custom message routing and subscription layer was written on top of the actor framework that facilitated a one-to-many node communication system.
-Note: I wrote this project before learning ROS and if were doing it agian I would write it in ROS.
+Note: I wrote this project before learning ROS and if were doing it again I would write it in ROS.

 ## RDS Architecture